How to comfort someone with fibromyalgia? Fibromyalgia guide for male partners.

 As I said, comforting requires supporting her needs from many aspects of life.
 That means her psychological, emotional, mental, and physical state, but also factors such as social, family, marital, medical, and financial.

 Psychological support can be given by a professional therapeutist.
 Cognitive-behavioral therapy (also known as CBT) is the best way to do this.
-Ideally, the specialist should have experience in work with people who suffer from chronic pain.
+Ideally, the specialist should have experience in working with people who suffer from chronic pain.

 My wife had three separate CBT therapies.
 One of them included a psychological approach to chronic pain management, and it was done by a woman who suffered from chronic pain herself.